France freezes company assets over Syria chemical weapons - Journal du Cameroun

 The Organisation for the Prohibition of Chemical Weapons is due to soon release a fact-finding report into the suspected Douma attack.

-The poisoning of a former Russian double agent and his daughter with a nerve agent in Britain in March has also sparked a diplomatic stand-off between Russia and Western powers, which see the hand of Moscow behind the attack.
+The poisoning in Britain of former Russian double agent Sergei Skripal — who was finally released from hospital on Friday — has also sparked a diplomatic stand-off between Russia and Western powers, which see the hand of Moscow behind the attack in March.

-“After disappearing for nearly 20 years, the return of chemical weapons in the hands of both state and non-state actors in Iraq, Syria, Asia or Europe demands the resolute mobilisation of the international community,” the French ministers said in their statement.